jonshiach/graphics-notes/_sources/_pages/01_intro_to_javascript.md

 :::

-Here we have written a more sophisticated `if...else if...else` statement using conjuctions.
+Here we have written a more sophisticated `if...else if...else` statement using conjunctions.
 Refresh your browser, and you should see the following is added to your web page.

 ```text
 Mario jumps on enemy and defeats it.